lovehifi/raudiolms-32bit/README.md

 >
 > /opt/sq/squeezelite32 -l
 >
+This command will list the available audio output devices, including your DAC.
+The output will display the names of the devices and their respective capabilities.
+You can then choose the appropriate device and configure it accordingly.
+>
 ------------------------
 After installing LMS and SQ, if you want to stop LMS and only use SQ, run the following command:
 >